FrodeSolheim/fs-uae/docs/raspberry-pi-4.md

 # Raspberry Pi 4

-FS-UAE now runs quite well on Raspberry Pi 4, especially if you overclock it to 2 GHz.
+FS-UAE now runs quite well on Raspberry Pi 4, especially if you overclock it to 2.0 GHz.
 Of course, how much raw power you need depend on what you emulate.
 Amiga 500 cycle-exact emulation can be quite demanding.

 ## Recommended setup

-* Overclock your Raspberry Pi 4 to 2 Ghz.
+* Overclock your Raspberry Pi 4 to 2.0 Ghz.
 * Use a cooling solution which allows you to run at full speed over time.
 * Make sure the CPU is running at full speed always, and not on demand.
 * Run FS-UAE from the console for best performance.
 * Connect to an HDMI display capable of 1920x1080@50Hz for smooth scrolling.

+## Notes

+* The background (bezel) is disabled by default to improve performance.
+* 16-bit color is used by defaut to improve performance.
+* Some "color bleed" can be seen at the edges of the emulated screen.
+  Currently left this way to improve performance (will be fixed).

 ## Overclocking to 2 Ghz

-By overclocking your Pi to 2 Ghz, you can run most Amiga 500 (and 68000) software in cycle exact mode without slowdown.
+By overclocking your Pi to 2.0 Ghz, you can run most Amiga 500 (and 68000) software in cycle exact mode without slowdown.
 You can of course use the Pi with a lower clock speed if it runs fast enough for you.